BETTER, MORE CONNECTED CARE

 We’re becoming dementia champions

 We want people with dementia to feel safe and get the right support on their doorsteps.
 Thanks to devolution, Greater Manchester is making leaps and bounds towards making the entire region the most ‘dementia-friendly’ in the UK.

-- Our £2.29 million Dementia United project is bringing together all sorts of professionals and volunteers to develop toolkits, resources and networks
+- Our Dementia United programme is bringing together all sorts of professionals and volunteers to develop toolkits, resources and networks

 - We’re working with local services, such as pharmacies, to make them better equipped to support people with dementia

 - We’ve helped Greater Manchester Police introduce a scheme called the Herbert Protocol: where carers and family members write down key details about a person with dementia (like what medicines they’re taking, their normal routine and favourite places to visit), to help police find that person if they go missing

 - As well as standardising care across the region, devolution is enabling us to fund various local schemes, from ‘virtual’ treatment in Salford to ‘art therapy’ in Tameside

 Get access to all of our plans, and see how we're putting people at the heart of our health and social care services.

 Our leaders answer some big questions on what devolution means for everyone who lives and works in Greater Manchester.